-- 15. SFC provides grants to colleges and college regions that undertake to deliver a specified volume of activity measured in credits (1 credit is equivalent to 40 hours of learning).
-This guidance sets out our core principles for eligibility for credit funding, and the programmes and students eligible for credit funding. - 16.
+- 14. SFC provides grants to colleges and college regions that undertake to deliver a specified volume of activity measured in credits (1 credit is equivalent to 40 hours of learning).
+This guidance sets out our core principles for eligibility for credit funding, and the programmes and students eligible for credit funding. - 15.
 Funding is provided to colleges/regions to help improve the employment prospects and/or personal progression of students.
 Students should only be enrolled on programmes that are suitable for their needs and abilities, and all programmes should make an appropriate addition to students' ongoing development.
-Funding is provided for Scottish or European Union students (but not students from the rest of the UK), refugees and asylum seekers who have been properly enrolled with the college/region, and whose learning is being supported and individual educational requirements are being met by the college/region.
-There should, therefore, be a suitable level of engagement with the student which is pro-active, managed by the college/region, and relates to the funding implicitly being claimed in respect of that student from SFC. - 17.
+Funding is provided for Scottish-domiciled or 'home fee' students, refugees and asylum seekers who have been properly enrolled, and whose learning is being supported and individual educational requirements are being met by the college.
+There should, therefore, be a suitable level of engagement with the student which is pro-active, managed by the college, and relates to the funding implicitly being claimed in respect of that student from SFC.
+The Scottish Government is currently updating its Residency Guidance for colleges to reflect post-Brexit changes.
+Until this is available, colleges should use the interim guidance shared by SAAS to establish the fee status of students from the rest of the UK (rUK), Republic of Ireland and the European Union (EU)

+- or consult the Education after Brexit EU students section of the Student Information Scotland website. - 16.
 The number of credits claimed for distance learning provision should be commensurate with the college staff time spent on developing and delivering the course.
-Credits should only be claimed for distance learning students who remain active and fully engaged with the course. - 18.
+Credits should only be claimed for distance learning students who remain active and fully engaged with the course. - 17.
 Colleges/regions are funded using regional indicators of demand, with the assumption being that student recruitment will take place primarily within the respective college region, and the expectation that the vast majority of provision is delivered within each college's region.
-If a college/region wishes to deliver provision outwith its region, e.g. for nationally recognised activity, this must be agreed with the college/region's SFC Outcome Agreement Manager. - 19.
+If a college/region wishes to deliver provision outwith its region, e.g. for nationally recognised activity, this must be agreed with the college/region's SFC Outcome Agreement Manager. - 18.
 The flowchart at Annex A sets out the eligibility criteria to determine whether credits can be claimed for a student and/or programme of study.